Unification of Germany: Prussia's growing strength: Realpolitik

-The convergence of leadership in politics and diplomacy by Bismarck, left, reorganization of the army and its training techniques by Albrecht von Roon (center), and the redesign of operational and strategic principles by Helmuth von Moltke (right) placed Prussia among the most powerful states in European affairs after the 1860s.
+Wilhelm I (left) and Otto von Bismarck (right), leading figures in the German unification, became respectively the first Emperor and first Chancellor of unified Germany.

 King Frederick William IV suffered a stroke in 1857 and could no longer rule.
-This led to his brother William becoming prince regent of the Kingdom of Prussia in 1858.
+This led to his brother Wilhelm becoming prince regent of the Kingdom of Prussia in 1858.
 Meanwhile, Helmuth von Moltke had become chief of the Prussian General Staff in 1857, and Albrecht von Roon would become Prussian Minister of War in 1859.
 This shuffling of authority within the Prussian military establishment would have important consequences.
 Von Roon and William (who took an active interest in military structures) began reorganizing the Prussian army, while Moltke redesigned the strategic defense of Prussia by streamlining operational command.
 Prussian army reforms (especially how to pay for them) caused a constitutional crisis beginning in 1860 because both parliament and William—via his minister of war—wanted control over the military budget.
 William, crowned King Wilhelm I in 1861, appointed Otto von Bismarck to the position of Minister-President of Prussia in 1862.
 Bismarck resolved the crisis in favor of the war minister.

 The Crimean War of 1854–55 and the Italian War of 1859 disrupted relations among Great Britain, France, Austria, and Russia.
 In the aftermath of this disarray, the convergence of von Moltke's operational redesign, von Roon and Wilhelm's army restructure, and Bismarck's diplomacy influenced the realignment of the European balance of power.
 Their combined agendas established Prussia as the leading German power through a combination of foreign diplomatic triumphs—backed up by the possible use of Prussian military might—and an internal conservatism tempered by pragmatism, which came to be known as Realpolitik.